Cheesecake: Culinary classification

+Smoked salmon cheesecake is a savoury form, containing smoked salmon.
+It is most frequently served as an appetizer or a buffet item.
+A smoked salmon cheesecake was a prize-winning recipe in 1996 in Better Homes and Gardens' Prize Tested Recipe Contest.
+The recipe called for the use of Swiss cheese along with the more usual (for cheesecakes) ricotta.

 National varieties

 Cheesecakes can be broadly categorized into two basic types: baked and unbaked.
 Some do not have a crust or base.
 Cheesecake comes in a variety of styles based on region:

 Africa

-South Africa

 One popular variant of cheesecake in South Africa is made with whipped cream, cream cheese, gelatin for the filling, and a buttered digestive biscuit crust.
 It is not baked, and is sometimes made with Amarula liqueur.
 This variant is very similar to British cheesecake.
 This cheesecake is more common in British South African communities.

 Asia

-Japan

 Japanese cheesecake, or soufflé-style or cotton cheesecake, is made with cream cheese, butter, sugar, and eggs, and has a characteristically wobbly, airy texture, similar to chiffon cake.
 No-bake cheesecakes are known as rare cheesecake (Japanese: レアチーズケーキ).

-Philippines

 The most prominent version of cheesecake in the Philippines is ube cheesecake.
 It is made with a base of crushed graham crackers and an upper layer of cream cheese and ube halaya (mashed purple yam with milk, sugar, and butter).
 It can be prepared baked or simply refrigerated.
 Like other ube desserts in the Philippines, it is characteristically purple in color.